A time of transition

 What We Can Do

 Even within the limits of confidentiality, we strive to partner with our parents and families.
 If you have information you feel is important to let us know, we encourage you to call with the understanding that what you share with us can be shared with your student.
 We are also glad to speak with you in hypotheticals to give you the best idea of what typically happens with students seeking mental health services.
-Our mission includes working with parents and family, so we strongly encourage you to contact us and let us consult with you to obtain the best outcome possible for you and your student.
+Our mission includes working with families and caretakers, so we strongly encourage you to contact us and let us consult with you to obtain the best outcome possible for you and your student.